-The Ferretti Group has confirmed its intention to complete an initial public offering (IPO) and float the company on the Milan stock exchange.
+The Ferretti Group has reversed its decision to float the company on the Milan stock exchange.

-The move comes after a period of sustained growth for the company, which saw it report €609 million in revenue in 2018, with an adjusted EBITDA of €53 million, up from revenues of €309 million in 2014.
+The original decision to launch the IPO followed a period of sustained growth for the company, which saw it report €609 million in revenue in 2018, with an adjusted EBITDA of €53 million, up from revenues of €309 million in 2014.

-More recently, the company has reported revenues of €332 million in the first six months of 2019, an 11% increase compared to the first six months of 2018, and an adjusted EBITDA of €30 million, up 29%.
+The company also reported revenues of €332 million in the first six months of 2019, an 11% increase compared to the first six months of 2018, and an adjusted EBITDA of €30 million, up 29%.